axyl-os/axyl-iso/README.md

   12. axyl-vim

-**Last Note:** _Each wm has a specific autostart script that is worth glancing at before investing significant time customizing your axyl_
+**Last Note:** _Each wm has a specific autostart script that is worth glancing at before investing significant time customizing your axol_
 (For example, changing nvChad themes can initially seem bugged on i3 due to a login script that reapplies `nord`)
 1. i3 = Directory `~/.config/i3/bin/` has an `autostart.sh` and a `launchbar.sh`
 2. bspwm = N/A